llvm/llvm-zorg/lnt/README.txt

 These are the rough steps to get a working LNT installation:

- 1. Install external dependencies.
-FIXME: Elaborate.
+ 1. Install LNT:

- 2. Choose a data directory and create the initial SQLite or MySQL databases.
-SQLite databases need to be writable by the Apache user, as does the directory they are contained in.

- 3. Copy viewer/zorg.cfg.sample to viewer/zorg.cfg, and modify for your
-    installation.
+      python setup.py install

+    It is recommended that you install LNT into a virtualenv.

+ 2. Create a new LNT installation:

+      lnt create path/to/install-dir

+    This will create the LNT configuration file, the default database, and a .wsgi wrapper to create the application.
+You can execute the generated app directly to run with the builtin web server, or use 'lnt runserver' with the path the config file.

+ 3. Edit the generated 'lnt.cfg' file if necessary, for example to:

     a.
 Update the databases list.